Do men get cellulite?

 The combination of larger fat lobules pushing the skin upwards and less collagen anchors that offer little resistance to said upward pressure of fat lobules, creates the appearance of cellulite.

-As we will see below, this specific anatomy characterised by more fat and less collage, is due to estrogen and the collagen metabolism occurring during the monthly cycle.
+As we will see below, this specific anatomy characterised by more fat and less collage, is due to the effect of estrogen on collagen metabolism occurring during the monthly cycle.

 How do you get cellulite?
 “Cellulite is trapped toxins” and other old wives’ tales